-- Syntax Description This command has no arguments or keywords. - Command Default Cisco IOS software does not enforce the deterministic comparison of the MED variable between all paths received from the same autonomous system. - Command Modes Router configuration (config-router)
+Command Default Cisco IOS software does not enforce the deterministic comparison of the MED variable between all paths received from the same autonomous system.

 Command History Release Modification 11.1 This command was introduced.
 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
-12.2SX This command is supported in the Cisco IOS Release 12.2SX train.
+12.28X This command is supported in the Cisco IOS Release 12.2SX train.
 Support in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.